 Poetry: We accept submissions of three to five poems.
 Poems must be submitted as a single document in Garamond or a similar font.
 Please do not submit poems separately.
 Format as you would like to see in print.

-Visual Art: We accept up to five submissions of art—especially photos, drawings, and paintings—in the most popular file formats, such as .jpg, .tiff, .png, and .pdf.
+Visual Art: We accept up to five submissions of art in the most popular file formats, such as .jpg, .tiff, .png, and .pdf.
 Quality photos of three-dimensional art are welcomed too.
-Submitted images should ideally be at least 4,000 pixels on the longest side.
+Submitted images should have a minimum resolution of 300 dpi and be at least 5 inches wide.
 Make sure all your works are titled!

 We’d like to get to know you, so please include a third-person bio in your cover letter, seventy-five words or less.
 Here’s a template if you get stuck: